NHSDigital/interoperability-standards-documentation/input/pagecontent/patient-demographics-query.md

    a.
 If Donald is found on the PAS, Donalds demographics record would be updated.

    b.
-If Donalds is not found, Donald would registered Donald as a Patient on the PAS.
+If Donalds is not found, Donald is registered Donald as a Patient on the PAS.
 They would have allocated a Medical Record Number (MRN) to identify Donald across the trusts computer systems and possibly record his (NHS Scotland) CHI Number.
 In addition, a Task would be created to obtain a NHS Number for Donald.

-As HL7 FHIR Donalds record would look like [Patient Donald with CHI Number and MRN](Patient-donald-with-chi-number-and-mrn.html).
+As HL7 FHIR Donalds record would look like [Patient Donald with CHI Number and MRN](Patient-Patient-donald-with-chi-number-and-mrn.html).
 The updating/creating of this record will generate event notifications to inform other systems of this change, (Leeds Teaching Trust follows <a href="HSCIC ITK HL7 V2 Message Specifications.pdf" target="_blank">NHS England (ADT) ITK HL7 v2 (2.4) Message Specification</a>).

 Leeds Teaching NHS Trust registering Donald with NHS England looks like this: